00fox/FreeMind/README.md

 - TrackingBar:
   - offers visual fields directly on the reputation bar.
   - roll, specialisation, time, memory, bag, gamepad battery, latency, currencies, gold and durability.
-  - some of which are customizable by right-clicking.
+  - some of which are customizable by left/right-clicking.

 - Minimap:
   - which allows you to have a more pleasant one, with some settings accessible under EditMode.